andimank/3dg_widget/README.md

 `pip install streamlit`

-Then clone the direcotry, cd into it, and run the widget locally by doing
+Then clone the directory, cd into it, and run the widget locally by doing

 `streamlit run widget_app.py`